 - Second, a one-on-one coaching session is arranged during which the results of the assessment are shared with the supervisor and the supervisor is encouraged to develop goals for improvement.

-Dan Chase, DHRM’s Leadership Development Consultant, manages this process and coaches the supervisor.
-Dan will generally arrange a future time to follow up with the supervisor to see how they are doing relative to their goals.
+Rick Murdock, DHRM’s Leadership Development Consultant, manages this process and coaches the supervisor.
+Rick will generally arrange a future time to follow up with the supervisor to see how they are doing relative to their goals.

 Taking Advantage of the CLIP Assessment